tork-a/adi_driver/README.md

   steady for at least 40 seconds.
 The bias value of the gyro sensors are calcuarated as the average of the duration.
 The sensor value are obtained after it is substracted by the bias value.
-The bias value is not stored on the chip and reset when the powered up.
+The bias value is stored on the chip and cleared when it powered up or reset.

 ## ADXL345